North, South Korea militaries hold talks after border firing

 The North Korean officials demanded that South Korean navy vessels do not cross what it sees as the sea border.
 They also called for a stop to the release of the balloons carrying leaflets by the South Korean activists, Kim said.

-North Korea has long criticised the leaflet drops as provocative and it had threatened to respond to them with force.
+North Korea has long criticized the leaflet drops as provocative and it had threatened to respond to them with force.
 But before Friday, it had never done so.

 South Korea says it has no legal justification to stop the activities of private groups, but it has urged them against sending the leaflets on safety grounds.